kubic-project/kubic-o-o/blog/_posts/2018-04-04-transactionalupdates.md

 Looking for a more modern approach, there are solutions like ostree & snap which attempt to address these problems and bring atomic/transactional updates to their users.

 These solutions are not without their benefits, but come with some key flaws which Transactional Updates avoid.
 Namely they require users, developers, and partnering software vendors to all learn new ways of managing their systems.
-Existing packages cannot be re-used, requiring either repackging or converstion.
+Existing packages cannot be re-used, requiring either repackging or conversion.
 And existing repositories and other common package delivery mechanisms are no longer available.

 All of this develops to a situation where adopters need to redesign their mindsets, systems, tools and company policies to work with these tools.
 And that is something Transactional Updates strives to avoid.